cathyxdo/weigh_my_pack/README.md

 - Mark items as consummable (i.e. many backpackers like to track their food weight, but don't consider it in the overall pack weight)
 - Change Colors in the Graph

-## Contributing

-Feel free to fork the project and submit pull requests for any improvements, bug fixes, or new features!

 ## License

 This project is open-source and available under the MIT License.